lspencer3/javabattleship/README.md

 ## Getting Started

-Download files then compile and run java file "BattleshipGame.java " in terminal to start up application
+Download files then compile and run java file "BattleshipGame.java" in terminal to start up application

 The Terminal will prompt you with the instructions to play the game.
 Below is a summary of how it should go.